Ice-T: Professional career (1982–2021)

 Ice-T appears in the film Gift.
 One of the last scenes includes Ice-T and Body Count playing with Jane's Addiction in a version of the Sly and the Family Stone song "Don't Call Me Nigger, Whitey".

-Besides fronting his own band and rap projects, Ice-T has also collaborated with other hard rock and metal bands, such as Icepick, Motörhead, Slayer, Megadeth, Pro-Pain, and Six Feet Under.
+Besides fronting his own band and rap projects, Ice-T has also collaborated with other hard rock and metal bands, such as Icepick, Motörhead, Megadeth, Pro-Pain, and Six Feet Under.
 He has also covered songs by hardcore punk bands such as the Exploited, Jello Biafra, and Black Flag.
 Ice-T made an appearance at Insane Clown Posse's Gathering of the Juggalos (2008 edition).
 Ice-T was also a judge for the 7th annual Independent Music Awards to support independent artists.
 His 2012 film Something from Nothing: The Art of Rap features a who's who of underground and mainstream rappers.

 In November 2011, Ice-T announced via Twitter that he was in the process of collecting beats for his next LP which was expected sometime during 2012, but as of October 2014, the album has not been released.
 A new Body Count album, Bloodlust, was released in 2017.
 After the release of the album, responding to an interview question asking if he's "done with rap", he answered "I don't know" and noted that he's "really leaning more toward EDM right now".
 Body Count received their second Grammy nomination and later won the award at the 63rd Annual Grammy Awards in 2021 for "Best Metal Performance" with their song "Bum-Rush" from the album Carnivore.

-In July 2019, Ice-T released his first solo hip hop track in 10 years, titled "Feds in My Rearview".
+In July 2019, Ice-T released his first solo hip-hop track in 10 years, titled "Feds in My Rearview".
 The track is the first in a trilogy, with the second track, "Too Old for the Dumb Shit", described as a prequel to "Feds in My Rearview", and released in September 2019.
-Ice-T was also featured on the 2020 hip hop posse cut "The Slayers Club" alongside R.A. the Rugged Man, Brand Nubian and others.
+Ice-T was also featured on the 2020 hip-hop posse cut "The Slayers Club" alongside R.A. the Rugged Man, Brand Nubian and others.

 Ice-T performed at New Year's Eve Toast & Roast 2021, Fox broadcast.

+New album: Criminal Migraine (2026–present)

+On August 17, 2026, Ice-T released a new double album, Criminal Migraine, for digital download independently through his website.
+This is Ice's first new rap album in 20 years, since Gangsta Rap was released in 2006.
+The new album is not available on any streaming service and features guest appearances by Treach, Smoothe Da Hustler, CJ Mac and Ras Kass.